University of Illinois at Urbana-Champaign

 Abstract: Sibling rivalry occurs when siblings compete for parental investments.
 We examine how rivalry among biological siblings, who may not be co-resident, differs from rivalry among co-resident children and how this affects school enrollment for children in Burkina Faso.
 We test the hypothesis that the value of child labor in home production contributes to rivalry by comparing households that differ in their access to child fostering networks.
 Fostering moves child labor between residences, decoupling a child’s location from the value of their time.
 We find rivalry influences enrollment only in families who do not foster and are thus constrained in their ability to equalize child labor supply and demand.
 In those households, the relative productivity of resident children impacts time allocation decisions and subsequently enrollment.
 We find no evidence of rivalry in unconstrained households.
 Thus, sibling rivalry is better understood as residential rivalry, stemming from constraints on child labor availability.

-Abstract: Altruism among family members can, in some cases, inhibit cooperation by increasing the utility that players expect to receive in a non-cooperative equilibrium.
-To test this, we examine agricultural productivity in polygynous households in West Africa.
-We find that cooperation is greater – production is more efficient – among co-wives than among husbands and wives because co-wives are less altruistic towards each other.
-The results are not driven by selection into polygyny, greater propensity for cooperation among women, or household heads enforcing others’ cooperative agreements.
+Abstract: Altruism towards others can inhibit cooperation by increasing the utility players expect to receive in a non-cooperative equilibrium.
+To test this, we examine agricultural productivity in West African polygynous households.
+We find cooperation, as evidenced by more efficient production, is greater among co-wives than among husbands and wives.
+Using a game-theoretic model, we show this outcome can arise because co-wives are less altruistic towards each other than towards their husbands.
+We present a variety of robustness checks, which suggest results are not driven by selection into polygyny, greater propensity for cooperation among women, or household heads enforcing others’ cooperative agreements.

 Abstract: Using data we collected in rural Burkina Faso, we examine how children’s cognitive abilities influence resource constrained households’ decisions to invest in their education.
 To address the potential endogeneity of current measures of child ability, we use rainfall shocks in the child’s village that were experienced in utero or during early childhood to instrument for cognitive ability.
 Negative rainfall shocks experienced in utero lead to 0.24 standard deviations lower ability z-scores and that corresponds with a 38 percent drop in enrollment and a 49 percent increase in the number of hours of child labor compared to their siblings.
 Negative education impacts are largest for shocks experienced in utero, diminished for shocks before age two, and have no impact for shocks after age two.
 Results are consistent with alternative education and child labor outcomes, and are robust to placebo tests focusing on rainfall shocks prior to the child being in utero.